jecklgamis/spring-boot-kotlin-example/README.md

 [![Build Status](https://travis-ci.org/jecklgamis/spring-boot-kotlin-example.svg?branch=master)](https://travis-ci.org/jecklgamis/spring-boot-kotlin-example)

 This is an example Spring Boot app using Kotlin.

 * Uses Jetty web container
 * Starts HTTP and HTTPs listener
 * Enables some actuator endpoints (health, metrics)

+A CI built Docker image is available in Docker Hub, run it using: `docker run jecklgamis/spring-boot-kotlin-example`

 ## Running The App
 Ensure you have Java 8 or later.